shannonwells/RFCs/delegation.md

 We decided against this option for a number of reasons.

 1. It could create a potential for abuse and token loss by those creating numerous fake accounts and then removing the dApp Public Key as a Provider.
-2. We have the ability not to require an existential deposit, and felt this to be a better option in this particular case.
+2. The chain already supports the ability not to require an existential deposit, and felt this to be a better option in this case.

 ### End user pays to send messages, with no possibility of delegating